Cloud-Code-Academy/git-github-fundamentals-off-nadir-insight/GitQuestions.md

   - no impact to git timelines (local or remote)
 - Running test classes
   - ensure saves have been deployed to org as tests are run on org, not on local data

+## Take aways
+- source of truth on version control timeline lives in Github
+- someone viewing the salesforce org isn't necessarily viewing the main branch of code

+## questions
+- in a production org, what location is the source of truth?
+- what is the process of 'deploying to production' when developer/sandbox orgs aren't necessarily the same thing as developer branches in Github (different tracking systems)
+- process for aligning VCS Audit Trail of an org vs VCS in Github

+# github practice
+*approach for workflow*
+> "Edit, stage, commit"
+- clone homework from github to local machine
+- create branch for homework assignment
+  - create sub-branch for problem sets
+    - make edits
+    - save locally
+    - deploy to authorized org
+    - execute test classes
+    - repeat until tests pass
+    - `add` & `restore` can be used to stage & rollback changes to files
+    - git commit to branch
+  - once a number of commits (units) are satisfactory, test collective batch and merge into parent branch
+  - clean up working branch (delete)
+  - create new branch for next problem sets
+  - once all work is completed and merged, run full test suite, repeat sub steps until pass
+- merge back into `main` branch for submitting homework
+- clean out any unneeded branches
+- deploy main branch to org again so org is sync'd with github